vivekagr/bf3sb/README.md

 Battlelog's ping function doesn't work or is inaccurate with low bandwidth or higher latency connections.

-Also I don't like the 30 servers limit and want to be able to get a lot more results.

 How does it work?
 ------------------